Low Rates &

 FHA Loans

-The Federal Housing Administration (FHA) plays a crucial role in insuring FHA loans for consumers with poor credit, offering a safety net that makes it possible for lenders to provide mortgages loans with more lenient terms.
-These loans are backed by the government, ensuring that individuals with poor credit histories have access to home financing.
-The FHA’s backing means that lenders can offer these loans with no risk-based pricing adjustments, making them an attractive option for those looking to buy a house with bad credit.
+The Federal Housing Administration (FHA) insures FHA loans for consumers with poor credit that allows lenders to offer mortgage loans with more lenient terms.
+These loans are government insured so individuals with poor credit histories have access to home financing.
+The FHA’s backing means that lenders can offer these loans with no risk based pricing adjustments, making them a good option for those looking to buy a house with bad credit.

-Our FHA loans are specifically designed to assist home buyers with bad credit or very low credit scores, offering an attractive option to those who might otherwise be excluded from the housing market.
-With the ability to accommodate credit scores as low as 580 with a minimal down payment of just 3.5%, and even down to a 500 credit score with a larger minimum down payment of 10% or more, FHA loans stand out for their accessibility.
+Our FHA loans are designed for home buyers with bad credit or very low credit scores and is perfect for those who might otherwise be excluded from the housing market.
+With credit scores as low as 580 and a minimal down payment of just 3.5%, and even down to a 500 credit score with a larger minimum down payment of 10% or more, FHA loans are very accessible.
 For borrowers with a Chapter 7 bankruptcy there is a 2 year waiting period after discharge.
 There is no waiting period for a Chapter 13 bankruptcy after 12 months of payments in bankruptcy have been made.
 There is a 3 year waiting period after a foreclosure.

 FHA also offers a home renovation loan, called the FHA 203(k) Renovation loan, where homebuyers and homeowners can finance the cost to renovate their home.
 The FHA 203(k) renovation loan can accept credit scores as low as 580.